-Displaying items by tag: United Nations
+Displaying items by tag: United Nations - CIDSE

-CIDSE will attend the second session of the open-ended intergovernmental working group on transnational corporations and other business enterprises with respect to human rights (IGWG), taking place in Geneva from 24-28 October 2016.
+CIDSE contribution to the Open-ended intergovernmental working group on transnational corporations and other business enterprises with respect to human rights for their fourth session (Geneva, 15-19 October 2018)

 Looking back at the panel discussion “Extractives in Latin America: grassroots and international community responses”

 "Is the window of opportunity still open?"

 Policy lunch organised by the Development and Peace Foundation (sef:) with CIDSE.
 Brussels, 20 November 2017, 12:00-13:45.

 Venue: Representation of the State of North Rhine-Westphalia to the EU

 Last week (23-27 October 2017), the first negotiations towards a UN Treaty on businesses and human rights took place in Geneva.
 Momentum is growing, but more efforts are needed to put into place the necessary framework to stop corporate impunity and provide access to justice for victims of human rights abuses.